The local resources of space will enable economic growth in the same way new resource frontiers have been explored and

 Arkyd 6, Launches in 2017

-Arkyd 6 (A6) is currently being developed at our headquarters in Redmond, WA. and will launch in the Fall of 2016 to test increased capabilities of our Prospecting and Earth Observation technologies.
+The Arkyd 6, (A6) built at our headquarters in Redmond, WA, is scheduled to launch to test increased capabilities of our Prospecting and Space-based Observation technologies.

 In 2015, President Obama signed a historic piece of legislation into law that recognizes the right of U.S. citizens to own asteroid resources they obtain and encourages the commercial exploration and utilization of resources from asteroids.